 - Financial projections are a way to quantify the strategy.
 Define specific amounts and deadlines and commit to meeting the established goals using all necessary resources.

-- Appendices in your strategic plan template cover anything that can add more value, illustrate data, or support any plan element.
+- Appendices in your strategic planning for nonprofit organizations template cover anything that can add more value, illustrate data, or support any plan element.
 For example, you can include things like:

 - Task management framework